 Field 1 is the main football field.
-It is the most used field at Gundary, particularly through the winter sporting season, and the playing surface regularly shows signs of wear.
+It is the most used field at Gundary, particularly through the winter sporting season.
+The playing surface regularly shows signs of wear, particularly in front of the goals.

 Field 2 and Field 3